LukaszCmielowski/prototypes/AutoML/dev_preview_content/readme.md

 # AutoML (Technology Preview)

 **AutoML** on Red Hat OpenShift AI automates building and comparing machine learning models for **tabular data**.
-You provide a dataset and the target you want to predict; AutoML trains many model types, ranks them, and gives you a leaderboard plus the best trained models—so you can choose a model and optionally register or deploy it without writing training code.
+You provide a dataset and the target you want to predict; AutoML trains many model types, ranks them, and gives you a leaderboard so you can choose a model and optionally register or deploy it without writing training code.
 See [Example scenarios](#6-example-scenarios) for typical use cases and a step-by-step tutorial.

 **Status:** Technology Preview — This feature is not yet supported with Red Hat production service level agreements (SLAs) and may change.
 It provides early access for testing and feedback.